 In 2008, the SHWC contracted with College Optical Express to bring an optometrist to campus to serve the UNT community.
 In 2015, dental services were brought to campus under a contract with OnSite Dental to create the UNT Dental Clinic for students, faculty, and staff.
 The SHWC also contracts with outside agencies to provide massage therapy, chiropractic services, and free STI/HIV screening for students as well as with the UNT Health Science Center of Fort Worth for a short time to provide performing arts medicine for our extensive population of performing arts students.
 Over the summer of 2015, the SHWC received accreditation through the Accreditation Association for Ambulatory Health Care (AAAHC), a high honor that is a proud reminder of the SHWC’s high standards.
 As of 2023, Dr. Cynthia Hermann, Executive Director, is supported by a professional staff of forty-six and a student staff of nine.

 The SHWC strives each day to uphold its internal mission statement:

 The Student Health and Wellness Center is committed to providing quality healthcare in a compassionate environment for our students.
-Mindful of our diverse population, we promote responsible personal health choices to enhance each individual’s lifelong health and well-being.
+We promote responsible personal health choices to enhance each individual’s lifelong health and well-being.